Mistrial in Michael Avenatti's California embezzlement case

 In one instance, prosecutors alleged Avenatti collected $4 million from Los Angeles County for a man who suffered injuries in custody and was left paraplegic after a suicide attempt, paying out much smaller amounts that he told the man were advances.

-In another case, prosecutors said Avenatti collected a $2.75 million settlement for a client and used the bulk of the money to buy a private plane.

-Avenatti, who is suspended from practicing law in California but was representing himself at trial, had pleaded not guilty to 10 counts of wire fraud in connection with the allegations spanning from 2015 to 2019.
+Avenatti, who is suspended from practicing law in California, had pleaded not guilty to 10 counts of wire fraud in connection with the allegations spanning from 2015 to 2019.
 He denied embezzling money and said his law firm was entitled to recoup expenses if settlements were reached.

-In addition to these counts, Avenatti faces charges of bankruptcy, bank and tax fraud in California.
-He is expected to be tried on those allegations later this year after Selna split a 36-count indictment into two trials.
+The mistrial related to a database used by the firm.
+Lawrence Rosenthal, a Chapman University law professor, said fully understanding large, complex databases can be challenging when they're created by someone else.

 The mistrial was first reported by the legal news service Law360.